 While on campus attending lectures or skills labs, students will be allowed to wear a BHCLR approved top with a BHCLR logo in any color that is purchased on the BHCLR Spirit Store online with navy scrub pants.

-Shoes: Shoes with enclosed heels and toes must be worn with scrub attire.
+Shoes: Shoes are worn at all times.
+Shoes with enclosed heels and toes must be worn with scrub attire.
 Shoes must be clean.
 Boots, "crocks" (open heel or with holes), or "flip flops" are not acceptable.